-This report provides environmental noise monitoring data and analysis for the period of construction during September 2022.
+This report provides environmental noise monitoring data and analysis for the period of construction during October 2022.

-The projects' noise criteria are met at all times and do not exceed the limitations outlined within the relevant documentation approved within the Development Consent (SSD-10353).
-The works are compliant against the relevant guidelines, policies, procedures, and standards relating to noise on construction sites.
+The projects' noise criteria appear to have been met at all times and do not exceed the limitations outlined within the relevant documentation approved within the Development Consent (SSD-10353).
+The works are understood to be compliant against the relevant guidelines, policies, procedures, and standards relating to noise on construction sites.

-Summary of Exceedances for September 2022
+Summary of Exceedances for October 2022

-No exceedances occurred throughout the month of September 2022.
+No exceedances were identified throughout the month of October 2022.